 - A Niagara Catholic Faith Formation Program linked to the Board's Vision 2020 Strategic Plan is scheduled to be designed and written this year by our Faith Formation Animator.
 Dialogue continues between the Director of Education and the Diocese of St. Catharines to confirm Niagara Catholic's Faith Formation Animator. - As discussed with all Principals and Vice Principals in August 2010 and announced to all employees of Niagara Catholic on September 1st, 2010, the focus of school-based Faith Formation will be the new Niagara Catholic Virtues Education Model.
-Through the Student Achievement Department, each month, specifically designated virtues information is sent to all Principals to use with staff as part of monthly Faith Formation and in the delivery of the specific virtue for the month with students and as part of the "big ideas" that provide the foundation for Teaching-Learning Critical Pathways e Badership, isms, bullying, disabilities, February 25, 2011.
-On-going school-wide recognition of Holy Days using the MultiFaith Calendar and monthly Religious School-wide curriculum links to Jesus' homeland (Grade 4), Aboriginal Spirituality (Grade 6), and So , " dtist Board-wide Student Symposium; overall theme of Equity, Diversity and Inclusiveness.
-Incorporating , ٢٨ jiupə On-going review of all Elementary and Secondary Agendas ensuring that they support and promote of On-going review of all Elementary and Secondary Agendas ensuring that they support and promote of On-going review of all Elementary and Secondary Agendas ensuring that they support and promote of On-going review of all Elementary and Secondary Agendas ensuring that they support and promote of On-going review of all Elementary and Secondary Agendas ensuring that they support and promote of On-going review of all Elementary and Secondary Agendas ensuring that they are support and promote of On-going review of all Elementary and Secondary Agendas ensuring that they are support and promote of On-going review of all Elementary and Secondary Agendas ensuring that they are support and promote of On-going review of all Elementary and Secondary Agendas ensuring that they are support and promote of On-going review of On-going revie • On-going review of all current Policies, Procedures and Guidelines ensuring that they support and pr , In-servicing of ERT's on the role of Settlement Workers in Schools (SWIS) Niagara within schools, For On-going information to the Secondary panel regarding the availability and role of SWIS Niagara with)) SƏ S. ƏA iculor, licy, ation eader eader iog (r soub ፤ ducs Zoy Lo isina licators and Comments In-servicing Gr.
-11 World Religion's Teachers on the new text World Religions: A Canadian Catholic Invitation for a Community Focus Group to meet, discuss and offer recommendations on the Equity a Education (interim) Policy and the Equity and Inclusive Education: Religious Accommodation for the Equity and Inclusive Education: Religious Accommodation Policy; both found on the Board's website as of November 23, 2010.
-The creation and passing of the Equity and Inclusive Education Policy and the Equity and Inclusive E Religious Accommodation Policy; both found on the Board's website as of November 23, 2010.
-In-servicing of Child and Youth Worker's (CYW), Behaviour Resource Teacher's (BRT) and Chaplair on bullying and harassment awareness issues including homophobic bullying, December 6, 2010.
-In-servicing of Educational Resource Teacher's (ERT's) on Aboriginal awareness, specifically Reside and how Aboriginal Students learn, February 16, 2011. , ^ In accordance with the Church's teachings, to embrace the areas of focus as outlined in Ontario's Equity and Inclusive Education Strategy to provide, in all Board operations, an environment which supports and enables inclusiveness and diversity within our Catholic community.
-In Development In Progress Completed Niagara Catholic System Priorities - 2010-2011 Weivess Review Sec DVIN awareness permeating throughout the grades.
+Through the Student Achievement Department, each month, specifically designated virtues information is sent to all Principals to use with staff as part of monthly Faith Formation and in the delivery of the specific virtue for the month with students and as part of the "big ideas" that provide the foundation for Teaching-Learning Critical Pathways

+2. In accordance with the Church's teachings, to embrace the areas of focus as outlined in Ontario's Equity and Inclusive Education Strategy to provide, in all Board operations, an environment which supports and enables inclusiveness and diversity within our Catholic community.

+- In-servicing Gr.
+11 World Religion's Teachers on the new text World Religions: A Canadian Catholic Perspective.
+Invitation for a Community Focus Group to meet, discuss and offer recommendations on the Equity and Inclusive - Education (interim) Policy and the Equity and Inclusive Education: Religious Accommodation (interim) Policy,

+The creation and passing of the Equity and Inclusive Education Policy and the Equity and Inclusive Education - Religious Accommodation Policy; both found on the Board's website as of November 23, 2010.

+In-servicing of Child and Youth Worker's (CYW), Behaviour Resource Teacher's (BRT) and Chaplaincy Leaders on bullying and harassment awareness issues including homophobic bullying, December 6, 2010. - In-servicing of Behaviour Resource Teacher's on Positive Mental Health, December 7, 2010 - In-servicing of Educational Resource Teacher's (ERT's) on Aboriginal awareness, specifically Residential Homes - and how Aboriginal Students learn, February 16, 2011.

+In-servicing of ERT's on the role of Settlement Workers in Schools (SWIS) Niagara within schools, Feb.
+16, 2011. - On-going information to the Secondary panel regarding the availability and role of SWIS Niagara within schools.

+On-going review of all current Policies, Procedures and Guidelines ensuring that they support and promote equity, - diversity and inclusivity.
+On-going review of all Elementary and Secondary Agendas ensuring that they support and promote equity, - diversity and inclusivity.

+Board-wide Student Symposium: overall theme of Equity.
+Diversity and Inclusiveness, Incorporating faith. - Board-wide Student Symposium; overall theme of Equity, Diversity and Inclusiveness.
+Incorporating faith, leadership, isms, bullying, disabilities, February 25, 2011. - On-going school-wide recognition of Holy Days using the MultiFaith Calendar and monthly Religious updates.
+School-wide curriculum links to Jesus' homeland (Grade 4), Aboriginal Spirituality (Grade 6), and Social Justice - awareness permeating throughout the grades.
 English language learners and newcomer families have immediate access to Settlement Workers in Schools (SWIS Program) to provide settlement services.

-Completed In Progress